Ödön Földessy

 Ödön Földessy (1 July 1929 – 9 June 2020) was a Hungarian athlete who mainly competed in the long jump.
 He was born in Békés.
 He competed for Hungary in the men's long jump event at the 1952 Summer Olympics held in Helsinki, Finland, where he won the bronze medal.

+Földessy won the British AAA Championships title at the 1954 AAA Championships.

 He died in Budapest on 9 June 2020.